BoTime/sp18-281-bit-flip/docs/components/order-backend.md

 # Order Backend

-Starbucks Order backend is responsible for accepting Starbucks drink orders as placed by the customer.
+Starbcuks Order backend is responsible for accepting Starbcuks drink orders as placed by the customer.
 An order consists of both the items being ordered as well as payment details which are forwarded to the Payment service for processing for approval or decline.

 ## API Reference
 ### Create Order

-Create a Starbucks drink order.
+Create a Starbcuks drink order.

-#### POST /starbucks/v1/orders
+#### POST /orders/v1/orders
 ##### Request Headers

 | Header | Description |